nuntiodev/.github/profile/README.md

 Nuntio by Softcorp is a verified & responsible social network that we are currently building on top of Softcorp Blocks.
 Stay tuned 😎

 ## What is Softcorp Cloud? ☁️
-Softcorp Cloud is build on top of the above open-source projects.
-Softcorp Cloud enables your organization to build an MVP fast, and when you have a battle-tested idea, you can easily move the open-source building blocks from Softcorp Cloud to your own data center!
+Softcorp Cloud is build on top of the above open source projects.
+Softcorp Cloud enables your organization to build an MVP fast, and when you have a battle-tested idea, you can easily move the open source building blocks from Softcorp Cloud to your own data center!
 We will even help you with it.
 Go to [Softcorp Cloud](https://cloud.softcorp.io) and get started right away!